 Gums in Sausage Manufacturing

-1. They thicken things - ice cream, syrups.
+1. Thicken things - ice cream, syrups.

 The most popular gums: